Bible Crafts About Fighting

 Play a Game with Paw Prints

-Before class use the Paw Print Pattern and print out enough dog prints to have one for each word of the Bible verse.
+Before class use the paw print pattern and print out enough dog prints to have one for each word of the Bible verse.
 Write one word of the verse on each print.
 Tape the paw prints in order of the verse around the room.
 Make it go around in circles, over and under chairs, around tables, and cross paths.
 See if the children can follow the paw prints to spell out the Bible verse.
 You may want to have a doggy treat at the end of the path.
 If you have younger children, write the verse on the board so they can look at it if they have problems.
+(Pattern available to members only.)

 Review the Alphabet or Numbers

-Use the Paw Print Pattern and print as many dog prints as you will need.
+Use the paw print pattern and print as many dog prints as you will need.
 Write one letter or number on each print.
 Tape the paw prints around the room in order.
 Make your trail go around in circles, over and under chairs, around tables, and cross paths.
 See if the children can follow the paw prints in order.
 You may want to have a doggy treat at the end of the path.
+(A pattern available to members only is above.)

 Discuss Why People Call Dogs "Mans Best Friend"